 Then, we can cite Hasui Kawase (1883-1957) for his modern landscapes.

-Since we are only 19 years into the 21th century, I do not have a lot of information about the famous artist of the present ukiyo-e world; therefore, I will present two artist who are trying to spread the ukiyo-e genre through the pop-culture.
+Since we are only 19 years into the 21th century, I do not have a lot of information about the famous artists of the present ukiyo-e world; therefore, I will present two artists who are trying to spread the ukiyo-e genre through pop-culture.

 You can find more of their design on their website (https://ukiyoeheroes.com/)

 Then, I will talk about a young Japanese artist Kenji Iwasaki.

 You can find more of his design on his website (https://iwasaki-art.com/)